Table of contents

 Branching is like creating a parallel universe for your project.
 It allows you to work on new ideas, features, or fixes without affecting your main project timeline (The “master” branch).
 Think of it as writing an exciting side story while your main story remains intact.

-Checking the current branch (git branch)
+Checking the current branch (git branch

 You want to check the current branch you are on and type git branch.
 This will return a list of all branches available and the current branch will be highlighted

-Creating Branches (git branch [branch-name])
+Creating Branches (git branch [branch-name]

 You want to start working on that side plot, right?
 To do that, you create a new branch.
 A branch is like a separate copy of your project where you can make changes independently.

-How to Use It: In your terminal, type git branch [branch-name].
-This creates a new branch with the name you specify.
-For example, git branch new-feature creates a branch named "new-feature."
+creates a branch named "new-feature."
 But wait, the new branch doesn't become the main one yet.
 It's like opening a new comic book with a different storyline.

-Switching Branches (git checkout)
+Switching Branches (git checkout

 Now that you have your new branch, you need to jump into that parallel universe and start drawing your side plot.
 You switch branches to work on the new storyline.

-How to Use It: Type git checkout [branch-name] in your terminal.
-For instance, git checkout new-feature transports you to the "new-feature" branch.
+transports you to the "new-feature" branch.
 Now, any changes you make will be in this universe, separate from the main story (The “master” branch).

-Merging Branches (git merge)
+Merging Branches (git merge

 After you've drawn your side plot and it's ready to become part of the main story, you need to merge it back into the main branch.
 Merging combines the changes from one branch into another.

-How to Use It: First, make sure you're in the main branch (use git checkout master).
-Then, type git merge branch-name (e.g., git merge new-feature).
-Git will magically blend the two storylines.
+How to Use It: First, make sure you're in the main branch (use git checkout master

 Branching and Merging in Action*